 Brexit is a portmanteau word combining ‘Britain’ and ‘exit’.
 It represents the prospect of the United Kingdom (UK) leaving the European Union (EU).

-For over a year and a half there has been a mounting demand, particularly in England, for the country to shake off the dominance of EU laws and take a distinct stance on the immigration issue.
+Few years ago, there had been a mounting demand, particularly in England, for the country to shake off the dominance of EU laws and take a distinct stance on the immigration issue.
 The people of Britain voted in favor of a Brexit in a historic referendum held on June 23, 2016.
 51.8 percent votes were cast in favor of Brexit.
 As anticipated, England and Wales seemed largely in favor of exiting the EU, while Scotland and Northern Ireland voted to remain with the union.

 The European Union or EU is a partnership of 28 nations in the European continent.
 The partnership allows the countries to function as a single market, and for the people of the member nations to travel, live, and trade across the EU as if it were a single country.
 Most EU countries also use a single currency though this is not true of the UK.